LITIGATION | COLLABORATION | MEDIATION

 When negotiating a settlement agreement, parties can determine the modifiability of their alimony depending on their circumstances.
 Either or both parties can waive their interest in receiving alimony, or they can agree that the alimony amount and/or length cannot be modified under any circumstances.

-Alimony can be paid directly to the recipient or paid through the Probation Department and is included as income to the recipient, and is tax deductible (not included as income) for the payor.
+Alimony can be paid directly to the recipient or paid through the Probation Department.

 Wilson Family Law LLC

 Chatham, NJ 07928

 Office: 973-520-4275 Mobile: 973-202-2823 Fax: 973-756-4075